Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

     - The Kyurem then reverts to forme 0.
     - Fusion Flare/Bolt is replaced with Scary Face, and Ice Burn/Freeze Shock is replaced with Glaciate.

-Each season lasts a month.
-Spring is in January, May, and September.
-Summer is in February, June, and October.
-Autumn is in March, July, and November.
-Winter is then in April, August, and December.
-This mimics the Gen 5 season system.

 ### Keldeo Resolute - TODO
 While there is currently no way to transform Keldeo Ordinary to Resolute, Keldeo Resolute, upon forgetting Sacred Sword, will transform back into Keldeo Ordinary.